Battle of Kiev (1918): Background

+Battle

+The Bolshevik protest in the city greatly eased the advancement of the Soviet forces, drawing several Ukrainian formations out of adjacent provinces.
+The Kiev garrison was greatly demoralized by Bolshevik propaganda and Soviet advances across the territory of Ukraine.
+Ukrainian regiments were depleted, and some either announced their neutrality or were eager to side with the Bolsheviks.

 Bolshevik forces attacked the city from Bakhmach and Lubny.
-On February 8, the Ukrainian government was forced to abandon the city.
-On February 9 General Muravyov took control of the city and instituted a reign of terror of brutal reprisals against Kiev's population that would last twenty days.
+On 8 February, the Ukrainian government was forced to abandon the city.
+On 9 February General Muravyov took control of the city and instituted a reign of Red terror of brutal reprisals against Kiev's population that would last twenty days.